5 Effective Patient Education Tips For RNs

 Patient Education: 5 Ways You Can Provide Quality Education

 1. Take Advantage of Technology for Disseminating Patient Information

 Patient education materials and guidelines are now more accessible than ever, thanks to technological advancements.

 Many hospitals have educational resources, which can be customized for the patient and then printed for later reference.
 Some facilities present these materials as digitized resources on a bedside screen.

 Don’t just hand patients a stack of papers and expect them to understand.
 Go over content with them and answer questions they have while you’re reviewing it.

 Susan C. Hull, an independent nursing consultant, stated in the journal American Nurse Today that “technology-enabled support for care coordination before and after a patient’s clinic or hospital visit allows nurses to engage the patient over a much longer time frame.”

 2. Discover Each Patient’s Learning Style

-Find out whether they learn best by watching videos, reading materials or just listening to instructions and then practicing them.
+Find out whether they learn best by watching videos, reading materials, or just listening to instructions and practicing them.

 Discovering your patient’s preferences for consuming information will help your patient education tremendously.